PlaidWeb/publ-site/content/manual/Entry file format.md

     however, it can potentially override any other kind of URL, including URLs for category views and non-canonical entry URLs.

+    You can also optionally specify a category template to use, by writing it after the aliased path:

+    ```
+    Path-Alias: /blog/0012345.php archive
+    ```

+    which will cause the legacy URL to remap to showing this view within the category using the `archive` template.
+    If you would like to just go to the category without any specific template, use `index`.

 * **`Path-Unalias`**: Remove an old path alias

     If you accidentally set a path-alias or want to remove it, rather than just deleting